How to tell if crabgrass or fescue is taking over your lawn

 - Crabgrass is an annual grass that is lime green or lighter colored and typically germinates in June and July.

-- Crabgrass can easily be controlled after it emerges using Drive XLR8.
+- Crabgrass can easily be controlled after it emerges using either Drive XLR8 or Tenacity.
+Both of these pesticides kill crabgrass, but Drive XLR8 is also an excellent bindweed killer.

-- Coarse tall fescue is a perennial grass that is darker colored grass that is in the lawn all year long.
+- Coarse tall fescue is a perennial grass that is a dark green colored grass type that grows in the lawn all year long.

-- Coarse tall fescue cannot be selectively controlled.
+- Coarse tall fescue cannot be selectively controlled, meaning it cannot sprayed without killing the desirable turfgrass.
 The only way to kill coarse tall fescue is to kill it with a product like roundup and then reseed the damaged areas.

 If you have crabgrass growing in your Boulder or Fort Collins area lawn, call Organo-Lawn today and schedule a Drive XLR8 application to kill the crabgrass quickly.